 After breakfast, Tom and I waited in my truck, while they started up the giant crane used to pick up the boat, and I confessed that I was feeling anxious.

-Andrew walked over to my side window, and he told me, he was feeling nervous.
+My friend Andrew walked over to my side window, and told me he was feeling nervous.